Our structure | Fundraising | Finance | Media | Impact assessment

 The role of the Administration Team is to act as a coordinating body between all branches of Sciences Po Refugee Help.
-The Administration Team also handles financing and fundraising efforts, and generates Activity Reports to reflect the association's overall work and impact (see our February 2017 Activity Report as a draft example).
+The Administration Team also handles financing and fundraising efforts, and generates Activity Reports to reflect the association's overall work and impact.
 Our work is also reflected through various communication material, networking efforts with institutions or press contacts.
-Finally, the Administration Team is also an incubator for new initiatives, such as the Sciences Po Refugee Help Think Tank, Buddy Program or Awareness-Raising in Schools program (see sections below).
+Finally, the Administration Team is also an incubator for new initiatives, such as the Sciences Po Refugee Help Think Tank, Buddy Program or Awareness-Raising in Schools program.

 Running an association like Sciences Po Refugee Helps means a lot of financial tracking and reporting.
 Thankfully, our fantastic Finance Team liaises with all volunteers making purchases, asking them to fill out reimbursement sheets, using mobile apps to immediately scan and send receipts, detailing items procured, applying discounts, and consolidating all of this information in a live Budget.
 This budget will be publicly shared, at the end of each spending period, to complement our narrative reporting efforts (like our Newsletter or Activity Reports) and guarantee associative transparency to donors, partners and members.
 The Finance team is also responsible for researching and applying to various grants, allowing us to finance our activities in the short and long term.